thoopchuk26/thoopchuk26.github.io/content/about/about_me.md

 +++
-title = 'My First Post'
+title = 'About Me'
 date = 2024-01-01T23:19:45-06:00
 draft = false
 +++

-this site lookin kinda clean fr
+yo what up